-PTAS and had been president of one of them.
-She had a teacher career but gave it up to care for her children.
+Shrout's family was upper-middle class.
+Materially, there was nothing lacking.
+The family reportedly was stable, with no known abuse, dysfunction, or other significant problems.
+His parents were active at church, and both were Sunday school teachers.
+Shrout's mother had been involved in three different PTAs and had been president of one of them.
+She had a teaching career but gave it up to care for her children.
 Her father was an instructor at Georgetown College.4